juno-fx/K8s-Playbooks/README.md

 We strongly recommended you avoid storing plaintext secrets in git.
 That opens you up to much risk if your repo gets leaked or any of your developer machines is compromised.

+## "oneclick" installer

+This repo also contains our oneclick installer.
+Detailed documentation is coming soon for it.

+### "oneclick" installer - Attributions&Licensing

+We repackage parts of the k3s project, which is distributed under the [Apache licnese](https://github.com/k3s-io/k3s/blob/master/LICENSE)
+On top of sharing the license, we'd also like to ackowneldge the great work the project has done in making Kubernetes very accessible - it's thanks to their hard work we can provide you with an installer for a simple, out-of-the-box distribution.